-Divorce can be intricate, tricky and emotionally overwhelming.
+Divorce can be intricate, tricky, and emotionally overwhelming.
 When you have to relocate, find new housing and decide to rent or purchase a new home, you pile on additional tasks and frustration.
+What adds to the confusion even more is determing whether or not you should buy a new home with cash during a divorce.
+Keep reading to find out!

 For many reasons, divorcing clients may decide to purchase a new home with cash rather than obtaining mortgage financing.
 New home buyers who are in a position to pay cash for the new home need to make sure it is the right decision financially as it may cost you the ability to deduct the mortgage interest deduction on future mortgages on the new home.